 - Give rewards that are career based – this contributes to staff members’ opportunities to grow

 Not many things can give you more comfort than believing that you can always have your full-staff onboard.
-And just as you look to effective ways to retain your students (and their families), you should be looking at ways to maintain your staff retention.
-By putting our 5 action items into place at your center, you have a great chance of ensuring their loyalty.
+And just as you look to effective ways to retain your students (and their families), you should be looking at ways to retain your staff.
+By putting these four actions to practice, you have a great chance of ensuring instructor and staff loyalty.